iyildiz/java2kotlin/README.md

 ### Lambda with Receiver
 - It is a syntactic sugar for the lambda and takes its first parameter as `this`
 - It is the lambda version of extension functions.
 Types are extended to accept lambdas.
-- They can be used to create DSLs in Kotlin, e.g HTML, Gradle build scripts
+- They can be used to create DSLs in Kotlin, e.g. HTML, Gradle build scripts
-- Function `with` is implemented using lambda with receiver:
+- Function `with` is implemented using lambda with a receiver:
 `inline fun <T, R> with(
   receiver: T,
   block: T.() -> R